 “They kept talking to me about eXp, but I didn’t hear them, didn’t listen to them,” said Riley.

 Finally, she met Sanford and a few others from eXp, and was shown the business model.
 “I listened to their words and watched their interaction,” Riley said.
 “I thought, ‘I really like these people.
 I can get back to basics and get rid of politics.’”

 Another thing that convinced her was reading Stefan Swanepoel’s Trends Report, which said eXp is “the one to watch,” calling it the “Amazon.com of real estate.”

 Balancing Real Estate and a Family of Six

-Riley joined eXp in May 2015 and hasn’t looked back, racking up record sales, including consistently achieving top 50 Platinum status in Austin, earning eXp ICON Agent status for five straight years and being the top-producing individual agent for all of eXp in 2016 and 2017.
+Riley joined eXp in May 2015 and hasn’t looked back, racking up record sales, including consistently achieving top 50 Platinum status in Austin, earning eXp ICON Agent status for eight straight years and being the top-producing individual agent for all of eXp in 2016 and 2017.

 And she has done all of this while balancing her family of six, including her four kids between the ages of 6 to 13 who attend three different schools and have active lives of their own.

 “If I ever lose my iPhone or calendar, I’m in big trouble,” Riley says with a laugh.

 And with all four involved in basketball, she says she feels like an “overpaid, glorified Uber driver.”